ssbsukirat/medicine/Infections/Syndromes/Acute Meningitis.md

 	- atypical CSF
 - Oral / IV acyclovir --> HSV-2 , HSV-1 , some EBV VZV
 - seriously ill -- IV acyclovir 15-30ml/kg/day in 3 doses
+	- F/B oral drug such as acyclovir (800 mg five times daily), famciclovir (500 mg tid), or valacyclovir (1000 mg tid) for a total course of 7–14 days
+- less sick oral only
+- HIV meningitis --> HAART
+- Deficient humoral immunity (X linked aggamaglobulinemia) + not receiving IM gamma globulin or IVIg --> give 1 of these
+- IVIg with Ommaya reservoir through Intraventricular route if no response to IM or IV IVIg
+- Vaccine to prevent
+# Subacute
+## Clinical
+- unrelenting headache , stiff neck, low-grade fever and lethargy for days to weeks